 Pizza Pizza Royalty Corp.’s trading symbol will be PZA; it’s very close to the symbol under which the Fund traded which was PZA.UN.

-For Canadian taxpayers, in 2012, 67.5% of the distributions paid by Pizza Pizza Royalty Income Fund was taxable as an eligible dividend and 32.5% was considered a return of capital.
-This is very important for taxpayers holding units outside a tax-deferred plan.
+For Canadian taxpayers, in 2012, 67.5% of the distributions paid by Pizza Pizza Royalty Income Fund was taxable as an investment income and 32.5% was considered a return of capital.

 Foreign shareholders should consult your tax advisor.

-- 10. How will the taxable portion of the distributions be communicated to Unitholders?
+8. How will the taxable portion of the dividends be communicated to Shareholders?

-All Unitholders will receive a T3 Form on which the taxable portion and return of capital portion will be separated and detailed.
+In 2012 and prior, all Unitholders received a T3 slip on which the taxable portion and return of capital portion were separated and detailed.

-For 2012 distributions, 32.5% is treated as a return of capital and 67.5% will be treated as a taxable eligible dividend for Canadian taxpayers.
+For 2012 distributions, 32.5% is treated as a return of capital and 67.5% was treated as a taxable eligible dividend for Canadian taxpayers.

-- 11. Why is the December distribution which is received on January 15 of each year included in the prior year´s T3?
+9. Why is the December dividend, which is received on January 15 of each year, not included in the prior year´s T5?

-The income reported on the T3´s provided to Unitholders of record on December 31, 2012 will include the distribution for the period December 1 to 31, 2012.
-As distributions are paid monthly in arrears, this distribution of December´s income, paid January 15, 2013 is required to be included in the prior year´s T3.
+The income reported on the T5´s provided to Shareholders of record on December 31, 2016 will not include the dividend for the period December 1 to 31, 2016, as dividends are recorded on the payable date, not the declaration date.

 At the initial public offering units traded at $0.80 per year per unit.
-Distributions were increased six times from July 5, 2005 to 12/31/10 at which time the annualized distribution equalled $0.93.
+Distributions were increased six times from July 5, 2005 to December 31, 2010 at which time the annualized distribution equaled $0.93.